-Cancer and Disability Insurance: A Claimant’s Guide
+Does Cancer Qualify for Long-Term Disability?
+A Claimant’s Guide

-Getting a cancer diagnosis is an incredibly stressful and difficult experience.
+Getting a cancer diagnosis is an incredibly stressful, difficult, and devastating experience.
 While doctors are learning more about cancer and mortality for most forms of cancer is dropping, you may have a hard time understanding your outlook and options while you fight the disease.

 What Is Cancer?

-When you have cancer, there’s a mutation in your DNA that encourages your cells to grow out of control.
+When you have cancer, a mutation in your DNA encourages your cells to grow out of control.
 These mutated cells can choke out healthy ones and cause life-threatening problems.
-Some of the most common types of cancer include skin, breast, lung, prostate, and colorectal cancers.
+Some of the most common types of cancer include skin, breast, prostate, colorectal, and lung cancer.

-RELATED ARTICLE: Do You Know the Deadline for Filing Your ERISA Claim?
+- RELATED ARTICLE: Do You Know the Deadline for Filing Your ERISA Claim?

 Do I Qualify for Disability Insurance After a Cancer Diagnosis?